johnshields/Eithne-Voice-Assistant/workings/document.md

 | Hello               | Hello, I'm Eithne.
 You? |
 | Hey                 | Hey yourself!
 Eithne here.
 What's your name? |

-After the User says their name Eithne will say Hi with the user's name (Figure below).
+After the User says, their name Eithne will say Hi with the User's name (Figure below).

 ![hi](https://user-images.githubusercontent.com/26766163/115764058-02607180-a39d-11eb-8989-3e00a598ee64.png)